01szak/Chess/README.md

 Simple application that is trying to apply OOP fundamentals by creating game mechanics and their commponents(board pawns etc.)

-⚠️ Note: This application is a work in progress
 ## 🚀 Technologies Used
     Only pure Java :)